pschmeichel2/classic_models_backend_spring/README.md

 # classic_models_backend_spring

 ## What it is
-This is a simple Webservice Backend for the [MySQL Sample Database](https://www.mysqltutorial.org/mysql-sample-database.aspx) "classicmodels".
+This is a simple webservice backend for the [MySQL sample database](https://www.mysqltutorial.org/mysql-sample-database.aspx) "classicmodels".

 It can be used by any webservice-enabled frontend.
-Also it has a built-in [Swagger](https://swagger.io/) GUI.
+It also has a built-in [Swagger](https://swagger.io/) GUI.
-You can find my frontend at "classic_models_frontend_vue".
+You can find my Vue.js frontend at "classic_models_frontend_vue".

 ### Tooling
 This Webservice uses: